Kowus/twitterControl/README.md

 }
 ```

-This simple example allows you to Track a specific (**in this case _:1_**) keyword in your posts, and if it contains a specifc keyword, the led turns on.
+This simple example allows you to Track a specific (**in this case _:1_**) keyword in your posts, and if it contains a specific keyword, the led turns on.

 ## What if we wanted to check for multiple keywords?